MasayoshiTsutsui/CNN-from-scratch/README.md

 # Deep Convolutional Neural Network From Scratch

-MNIST Image recognition programs written in C++, OPenACC, and CUDA.

-Executable on GPU.
+This is an image recognition program for MNIST dataset written in C++ from scratch.

+As OPenACC and CUDA are applied to the code, it can run on GPUs.

+OPenACC is a directive based GPU programming support framework.

 # Features